 The #1 most popular hike in all of Norway, the view from Trolltunga is not to be missed!
 This iconic rock rises 700m above Lake Ringedalsvatnet.
-There’s numerous ways to get there depending on your size of vehicles, and we’ll go through the public transport bus system below.
+There are numerous ways to get there depending on the size of the vehicle, and we’ll go through the public transport bus system below.
 Plus I’ll give you all our best tips for how to have a great day hiking this very popular trail.
-A little preparation goes a long ways towards having a great day, and enjoying this tourist destination!
+A little preparation goes a long way towards having a great day, and enjoying this tourist destination!

 Once upon a time, they were running power up the valley below this stunning spot.
 And somewhere along the way, the Trolltunga rock overhang, or ‘cliff’ was discovered.
 Now many years later thousands of people come just to see this gorgeous spot.

 This iconic rock juts out over Lake Ringedalsvatnet, and is absolutely spectacular.
 There’s really no way to exaggerate how stunning it is.
-However there’s no doubt this attraction gets incredibly crowded at times.
-We’ve heard of wait times over 90 minutes just to get your photo on the rock!
+However, there’s no doubt this attraction gets incredibly crowded at times.
+We’ve heard of wait times of over 90 minutes just to get your photo on the rock!

-So stay tuned for all our tips for how to have the best time here.
-Also there’s so much to see besides just the ‘Troll’s Tongue’ it pays to book in a bit more time to enjoy the varying scenery on the way back.
+So stay tuned for all our tips on how to have the best time here.
+Also, there’s so much to see besides just the ‘Troll’s Tongue’ it pays to book in a bit more time to enjoy the varying scenery on the way back.